ROBROICH/SAP_AND_COMMON_DATA_MODEL_DEMO/README.md

 When utilizing SAP S/4HANA or SAP ECC as data-source for modern Data-Lake implementations, the complexity of the relational SAP data-model and corresponding SAP tables is a well-known challenge.
 For data extraction based on SAP ABAP tables, deep SAP domain expertise is required to design specific data-models which fulfill the requirements of AI/ML or general analytical scenarios.

-Please find an example for SAP tables without metadata description here: [BSEG](https://www.se80.co.uk/saptables/b/bseg/bseg.htm)
+This is the SAP Accounting Document Segment table as an example: [BSEG](https://www.se80.co.uk/saptables/b/bseg/bseg.htm)

 Frequently in Azure Big Data analytics scenarios these SAP specific data models and semantics play in important role in the overall analytical data-models, hence this demo provides an efficient method the convert SAP S/4HANA CDS semantics to CDM models.